-When I saw that the CFDA, an organization Senza Tempo is not a member of by the way but one that I follow as most in fashion do, finally published a set of guidelines on sustainability I wasn’t really shocked to learn that I was mostly there in terms of my business model.
-After all, Senza Tempo was launched with a more traditional way doing business in mind which is inherently sustainable since it’s all about buying few items and buying better items.
-It’s about producing ethically in the United States.
-As a North Carolinian and wanted to do my part to bring manufacturing back to the U.S.
+The CFDA, an organization Senza Tempo is not a member of, finally published a set of guidelines on sustainability.
+Unsurprisingly, Senza Tempo had already met many of the guidelines based on its business model.
+After all, Senza Tempo was launched with the idea to operate in a more traditional way — an inherently more sustainable strategy.
+It's a business model anchored on buying fewer items and buying better quality items.
+It's about producing in the United States since as a North Carolinian and wanted to do my part to bring manufacturing back to the U.S.

 Creativity: How you can make the world better through design